MuckyTaters/MuckyVision3/README.md

 2. Current State of Development

-At present, MuckyVision 3 is a collection of C++ header and source files, plus several additional files (in the 'tests' folder) that build a small demo.
+At present, MuckyVision 3 is a collection of C++ header and source files, plus several additional files (in the 'tests' folder) that build a series of small demos programs.
 This will eventually become a library, potentially with bindings to other languages.

 MuckyVision's source code is organised in layers.
 The current commit